ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 ### Use of Designated Resolvers across network changes

-If a client is configured with the same Unencrypted Resolver's IP address on multiple different networks, a Designated Resolver that has been discovered on one network SHOULD NOT be reused on any of the other networks without repeating the discovery process for each network.
+If a client is configured with the same Unencrypted Resolver IP address on multiple different networks, a Designated Resolver that has been discovered on one network SHOULD NOT be reused on any of the other networks without repeating the discovery process for each network.